This post has some suggestions for reducing the cost of travel at the competition in August. We hope some early coordination will help.

 4. Bring Tupperware/Ziplocs

 Although restaurants will have to-go boxes, these often don’t hold up well.
 Bring your own to make keeping leftovers easier and cleaner.
 Ziploc bags are great, too.
+You’ll be able to store these in your hotel room fridge for lunch or snacks later.

 5. Find restaurant coupons and deals through the hotel